-To assist the board of directors in fulfilling its oversight responsibilities for financial reporting, the system of internal control, the audit process and the bank’s process for monitoring compliance with laws and regulations.
+The Audit Committee (“Committee”) assists the AgriBank, FCB (“Bank”) board of directors in fulfilling its oversight responsibilities for financial reporting, the system of internal control, the audit process and the Bank’s process for monitoring compliance with laws, regulations, and the standards of conduct.

-The Audit Committee shall be comprised of no less than three (3) and no more than six (6) members of the board.
-The Chairman of the board will appoint committee members.
-Changes in membership on the committee will be reviewed by the Board Chairman as part of the annual re-organization of the board.
-The committee members shall select one member as Chairman and another member as Vice Chairman of the Audit Committee.
+The Committee shall be comprised of no less than three (3) members.
+Only members of the board of directors are eligible to serve, and each member must be free from any relationship that, in the opinion of the board, would interfere with the exercise of the Committee member’s independent judgment.
+The Chairperson of the board will appoint Committee members annually as part of the reorganization of the board of directors.
+The Committee shall select one member to serve as Chair and another member to serve as Vice Chair of the Committee.
+The Committee Chair will serve as a key contact between the Committee, board and Bank senior management.
+The Committee reports only to the Bank board of directors.
 The majority of the committee members should be independent as defined by the board of directors.
-All members of the committee should be familiar with general business and/or basic accounting practices and at least one member should have accounting or financial management expertise.
+All members of the Committee should be familiar with general business and/or basic accounting practices and at least one member should have accounting or financial management expertise.
+A majority of Committee members shall constitute a quorum.

-- Review and determine the adequacy of the institution’s accounting policies and practices through discussions with the Audit Department, independent auditor and bank management.
+- Review and determine the adequacy of the institution’s accounting policies and practicesthrough discussions with Internal Audit, independent auditor and Bank management.

 - Require periodic reporting on current regulatory, accounting or reporting developments and any significant accounting changes from management and the independent auditor.

-- Receive from the independent auditor, a report of the bank’s annual audited financial statement.
-The report should include discussions on all critical accounting principles and practices used by the institution, all material alternative accounting treatments of financial information and other material written communications between the independent auditor and management, such as management letters, schedule of unadjusted differences, reports on observations and recommendations on internal controls, a listing of adjustments and reclassifications and the independent auditor’s independence letter.
+- Receive from the independent auditor, a report of the Bank’s annual audited financial statements.
+The report should include all critical accounting principles and practices used, all material alternative accounting treatments of financial information, including significant and unusual transactions, and other material written communications between the independent auditor and management, such as management letters, schedule of unadjusted differences, reports on observations and recommendations on internal controls, a listing of adjustments and reclassifications and the independent auditor’s independence letter.

-- Review with management and the independent auditors the effect of off-balance sheet arrangements that could have current or future effect on financial conditions, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources, and earnings press releases and other reports or written or electronic materials, including material posted on websites of the bank disclosing “pro-forma” or “adjusted non-GAAP information”.
+- Review with management and the independent auditors the effect of off-balance sheet arrangements that could have current or future effect on financial conditions, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources, and earnings press releases and other reports.

-- Review with bank management or others required to make certifications to the Farm Credit Administration (FCA) on annual and quarterly reports or certifications with respect to compliance with the Disclosure Program, including all significant deficiencies and material weaknesses in the design or operation of internal controls over financial reporting which are reasonably likely to adversely affect the bank’s ability to record, process, summarize and report financial information and any fraud, whether or not material that involves management or other employees who have a significant role in the bank’s internal controls.
+- Review with Bank management or others required to make certifications to the Farm Credit Administration (FCA) on annual and quarterly reports or certifications with respect to compliance with the Disclosure Program, including all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Bank’s ability to record, process, summarize and report financial information and any fraud, whether or not material that involves management or other employees who have a significant role in the Bank’s internal controls.

 - Review management’s certification on the effectiveness of controls related to financial reporting.

-- Review and approve the quarterly financial statement prior to distribution and require financial management to discuss any significant changes to the bank’s accounting principles.
-The Chair of the committee may represent the entire committee for purpose of these discussions when deemed necessary.
+- Review and approve the quarterly financial statements prior to distribution and require financial management to discuss any significant changes to the Bank’s accounting principles.
+The Committee Chair may represent the entire Committee for purpose of these discussions when deemed necessary.

 - Review and approve, prior to issuance, quarterly and annual press releases of financial results as well as any interim press releases.